Captain ‘Sully’ Eviscerates FAA For Allowing Boeing To Do Its Own Certifications

 Captain Chesley “Sully” Sullenberger, the hero pilot who captivated the world after he landed a plane on the Hudson River lashed out at the Federal Aviation Administration for allowing Boeing to conduct its own certification inspections on the airplanes it manufactures.
-According to a report in The Daily Mail, Sullenberger wrote an article that was highly critical of the federal aviation watchdog for creating an “inherent conflict of interest” by allowing Boeing to inspect its own airplanes.
+According to a report in the Daily Mail, Sullenberger wrote an article that was highly critical of the federal aviation watchdog for creating an “inherent conflict of interest” by allowing Boeing to inspect its own airplanes.
 The pilot, now retired from commercial flying but working as a safety advocate, further opined that such a system could well have contributed to the two fatal crashes of Boeing 737 Max 8 planes that resulted in all those aboard perishing.

 “Boeing and the FAA have been found wanting in this ugly saga that began years ago but has come home to roost with two terrible fatal crashes, with no survivors,” Sullenberger wrote.